 Since the enforcement of the document "Planning for Bushfire Protection 2003", development within the area is required to meet legislative building standards and hazard reduction requirements.
 This also affects adjoining property owner's fuel reduction works Additionally the Code provides guidelines for fire protection of existing buildings.

-Development of the various villages has impacted on the environment and fragmented bushland areas originally found along the coastline as seen in the example within Figure 7.
+Development of the various villages has impacted on the environment and fragmented bushland areas originally found surrounding Ports Stephens Bay as seen in the example within Figure 9.

 Public Utilities